 The reason is that love wants to grow, love wants to become more.
 Love wants to find an increasingly profound expression.
 Love wants to be expressed through deeper and deeper levels of intimacy.

-I learned this in my relationship with Jenny.
-Although it was fundamentally a very beautiful relationship, a wonderful relationship that was an absolute joy, it also brought up huge amounts of pain in both of us.
+I learned this in my relationship with my beloved soulmate, Jenny.
+Although we enjoyed a fundamentally very beautiful relationship, a wonderful relationship that was an absolute joy, it also brought up huge amounts of pain in both of us.

 One day we were sitting in our living room when the pain reached a crescendo.
 To give you an idea of how powerful this experience was, imagine what it might be like to sit in your living room with an actual hurricane going on, with the furniture and ornaments physically swirling around the room.

 Obviously, things were not actually swirling around the room, but it felt as if they were.
 The emotional experience was that real.
 The emotional intensity was that strong.
 It felt as if there was a physical hurricane taking place in the room.